ANDROHKA/rpam-mod-for-vcod/README.md

 # Server Cvar Overview rPAM Maps Overhaul

-You can use `/rcon` within these commands, tab also.
+- You can use `/rcon` within these commands
+- You can use tab button to make complete commands

 #### Ingame Mod Info Messages
 - `rpam_msg` Displays actual settings when a maps starts